-Jackson Middle School Observatory joined the GeoDome Network in May 2011, adding a Portal and Uniview to their state-of-the-art learning facility in Champlin, MN.
+Jackson Middle School Observatory joined the GeoDome Network in May 2011, adding a GeoDome Portal to their state-of-the-art learning facility in Champlin, MN.

 A GeoDome Portal in the Observatory classroom welcomes about 125 students a day and hosts additional shows during evening hours.
 “It’s a permanent part of our classroom, I haven’t taken it down since it arrived,” said Planetarium Director and “astro-minded” educator Dee McClellan, whose students tell her that the Observatory is one of their favorite places to go.
 A local Minnesota show, Life To The Max, visited the middle school and captured some of what makes the Observatory special – the video clip can be seen here.